RalphHightower/blog/_posts/2024-11-01-ManchurianCandidateMusk.md

 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink:
-title: 'The Manchurian Candidate Musk: Engaging In Tslks With Putin, As Has Trump'
+title: 'The Manchurian Candidate Musk: Engaging In Talks With Putin, As Has Trump'
 ---